 I collect (American) Judaic lapel buttons.

 I have approximately 3000 unique items.
-Each one represents a different moment in the American Jewish life and offers a way to learn about the Jewish experience.
+Each one represents a different moment in American Jewish life and offers a way to learn about the Jewish experience.

 Jews have produced and distributed lapel buttons (or pins) since the beginning of the 20th century.
 Some of these were produced to commemorate celebrations, others to make a point at demonstrations.
 Some were produced for commercial gain, and others for a political campaign.
 Their purposes are legion and diverse.
 Some are humorous, some serious.
 Each one tells of a moment in the recent Jewish experience.